james-jory/segment-personalize-workshop/exercise4/README.md

 In some cases, you may get timeout errors from this screen.
 This is generally caused by the Lambda being deployed slowly.
 Re-try sending the event.

-This is also where you may see a permissions error - this most likely means that you entered an incorrect external id, or an incorrect IAM role ID.
+This is also where you may see a permissions error - this most likely means that you entered an incorrect external id, an incorrect IAM role ID, or your Lambda function is not named `SegmentPersonalizeDestinationHandler`.
 Check those, and try sending a test event again.

 41. In your Segment workspace, click on Sources > personas-event-source.